Skip to main content

 Learning Objectives:

-• 3.
-Lobbying and political activity reporting and record-keeping challenges in an election year.
+• Analyze lobbying and political activity reporting and record-keeping challenges in an election year.

-• 4.
-Proper completion of Schedule C and identification of any traps for the unwary.
+• Determine proper completion of Schedule C, including identification of any traps for the unwary.

 9:05 AM – 10:20 AM EDT